-This Help File Page was last Modified on 01/14/2018
+This Help File Page was last Modified on 07/10/2018

-❑In the Accounts Receivable and Accounts Payable modules (as well as the Inventory Tracking/Job Costing module which internally links to those), when Financial Transactions are entered in a normal manner (using Forms like Sales and Receipts, and through automatic processes like Auto Bill or Auto Draft), those Financial Transactions are automatically posted to your Company's General Ledger Financial Statements and Reports - in the background - as they are posted through their respective modules, with virtually no additional steps required after implementing the General Ledger System, than were required before its implementation.
+❑In the Accounts Receivable and Accounts Payable modules (as well as the Service Tracking and Inventory Tracking/Job Costing module which internally links to those), when Financial Transactions are entered in a normal manner (using Forms like Sales and Receipts, and through automatic processes like Auto Bill or Auto Draft), those Financial Transactions are automatically posted to your Company's General Ledger Financial Statements and Reports - in the background - as they are posted through their respective modules, with virtually no additional steps required after implementing the General Ledger System, than were required before its implementation.

 •Although most accounting software systems require a two step (or more) process which entails an entry, a review process, and than a posting procedure to finally get those Financial Transactions posted to their General Ledger System, this is not the case when using this MKMS General Ledger System.

 •All Financial Transactions (e.g., entering Sales to Subscribers, Invoicing Work Orders, recording Bills from Vendors, entering Receipts, Paying Bills, etc.) are immediately posted in "real time" into the General Ledger's Account Register and its Transaction File - in the background - and so no additional step(s) are required on the part of the User who is making those entries.